Yorkshire Terrier Blog

 Training and Socialization of Your Yorkie

-Diet of Your Yorkie
+Balanced Diet of Your Yorkie

-Your Yorkie should continue eating a high-quality puppy food formulated for small breed dogs until 12 months of age.
+Your Yorkie should continue eating high-quality puppy food formulated for small breed dogs until 12 months of age.
 At 10-12 months, most Yorkies do well eating two slightly larger meals a day.
 Measure out portions carefully and avoid leaving food out all the time to prevent obesity.
 Yorkies have a tendency to become overweight, which can lead to health issues.

 Providing the right nutrition, training, socialization, and veterinary care during these months will set the stage for a long, healthy, and happy life with your Yorkie.
 While they may act like little adults at this point, they still have some maturing to do over the next several months.
 With patience and consistency, you’ll make it through the trials of puppyhood and be rewarded with a well-adjusted, lifelong companion.